On algebraic curves A(x)-B(y)=0 of genus zero: Introduction

-For polynomial $A$ and $B$ the classification of curves $\f E(A,B)$ of genus zero with one point at infinity follows from the so-called ``second Ritt theorem" (\cite{r1}) about polynomial solutions of \eqref{2}.
-Namely, any such a curve has either the form \be \l{lau} x^n-y^sR^n(y)=0,\ee where $R$ is an arbitrary polynomial and $\GCD(s,n)=1,$ or the form \be \l{che} T_n(x)-T_m(y)=0,\ee where $T_n,$ $T_m$ are Chebyshev polynomials and $\GCD(n,m)=1.$ The classification of polynomial curves $\f E(A,B)$ of genus zero with at most two points at infinity was obtained in the paper of Bilu and Tichy \cite{bilu}, which continued the line of researches started by Fried (see \cite{f1}, \cite{f2}, \cite{f3}).
-In this case, in addition to the above curves we have the following possibilities: \be \l{s} x^2-(1-y^2)S^2(y)=0,\ee where $S$ is an arbitrary polynomial, \be \l{che2} T_{2n}(x)+T_{2m}(y)=0,\ee where $\GCD(n,m)=1,$ and \be \l{last} (3x^4-4x^3)-(y^2-1)^3=0. \ee Finally, the classification obtained in \cite{bilu} can be extended to the case where $A$ and $B$ are allowed to be Laurent polynomials (see \cite{lau}).
-In this case, to the list above one has to add the possibility for $R$ in \eqref{lau} to be a Laurent polynomial, and the curve \be \l{j} T_n(x)-\frac{1}{2}\left(y^m+\frac{1}{y^m}\right)=0,\ee where $\GCD(n,m)=1.$ Notice also that an explicit classification of curves \eqref{1} of genus {\it one} with one point at infinity for polynomial $A$ and $B$ was obtained by Avanzi and Zannier in \cite{az}.
-The above results essentially exhaust the list of general results concerning the problem of description of curves $\f E_{A,B}$ of small genus.
+For polynomial $A$ and $B$ the classification of curves ${\f E}_{A,B}$ of genus zero with one point at infinity follows from the so-called ``second Ritt theorem" (\cite{r1}) about polynomial solutions of \eqref{2}.
+Namely, any such a curve has either the form \be \l{lau} x^n-y^sR^n(y)=0,\ee where $R$ is an arbitrary polynomial and $\GCD(s,n)=1,$ or the form \be \l{che} T_n(x)-T_m(y)=0,\ee where $T_n,$ $T_m$ are Chebyshev polynomials and $\GCD(n,m)=1.$ The classification of polynomial curves $\f E_{A,B}$ of genus zero with at most two points at infinity was obtained in the paper of Bilu and Tichy \cite{bilu}, which continued the line of researches started by Fried (see \cite{f1}, \cite{f2}, \cite{f3}).
+In this case, in addition to the above curves we have the following possibilities: \be \l{s} x^2-(1-y^2)S^2(y)=0,\ee where $S$ is an arbitrary polynomial, \be \l{che2} T_{2n}(x)+T_{2m}(y)=0,\ee where $\GCD(n,m)=1,$ and \be \l{last} (3x^4-4x^3)-(y^2-1)^3=0. \ee Finally, the classification obtained in \cite{bilu} was extended to the case where $A$ and $B$ are allowed to be Laurent polynomials in \cite{lau}.
+In this case, to the list above one has to add the possibility for $R$ in \eqref{lau} to be a Laurent polynomial, and the curve \be \l{j} \frac{1}{2}\left(y^n+\frac{1}{y^n}\right)-T_m(x)=0,\ee where $\GCD(n,m)=1.$ Notice also that an explicit classification of curves \eqref{1} of genus {\it one} with one point at infinity for polynomial $A$ and $B$ was obtained by Avanzi and Zannier in \cite{az}.
+The above results essentially exhaust the list of general results concerning the problem of description of irreducible curves $\f E_{A,B}$ of small genus.